sachinkumar27/ImageHoster-1/README.md

 Installation:

-Please download the PostgreSQL To run the project
+Please download the PostgreSQL and unzip To run the project